3 - Chromosome Variation

 3.8_Meiosis_in_an_Individual_Heterozygous_for_a_Paracentric_Inversion_1.jpg

-50% of the gametes produced by pericentric and paracentric inversion heterozygotes fail to produce viable offspring.
-Thus, inversion heterozygotes have a 50% reduction in fertility.
+Importantly, 50% of the gametes produced by either pericentric or paracentric inversion heterozygotes fail to produce viable offspring.
+Thus, even though the inversion does not affect the individual's phenotype directly, the inversion causes a 50% reduction in fertility.

 Key Questions